ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Zynex, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – ZYXI

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved the largest ever securities class action settlement against a Chinese Company at the time.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs’ Bar.
 Many of the firm’s attorneys have been recognized by Lawdragon and Super Lawyers.

-DETAILS OF THE CASE: According to the lawsuit, throughout the Class Period, Defendants failed to disclose to investors that: (1) Zynex shipped products, including electrodes, in excess of need; (2) as a result of this practice, the Company inflated its revenue; (3) Zynex’s practice of filing false claims drew scrutiny from insurers, including Tricare; (4) as a result, it was reasonably likely that Zynex would face adverse consequences, including removal from insurer networks and penalties from the federal government; and (5) as a result of the foregoing, defendants’ positive statements about the Zynex’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+DETAILS OF THE CASE: According to the lawsuit, throughout the Class Period, Defendants failed to disclose to investors that: (1) Zynex shipped products, including electrodes, in excess of need; (2) as a result of this practice, Zynex inflated its revenue; (3) Zynex’s practice of filing false claims drew scrutiny from insurers, including Tricare; (4) as a result, it was reasonably likely that Zynex would face adverse consequences, including removal from insurer networks and penalties from the federal government; and (5) as a result of the foregoing, defendants’ positive statements about the Zynex’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+When the true details entered the market, the lawsuit claims that investors suffered damages.

 To join the Zynex class action, go to https://rosenlegal.com/submit-form/?case_id=37164, call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.